Mfoley196/speech-type/README.md

 }
 ```

+# Running the Experiment Application

+Node.js is required.
+To run, type "node app-server.js" in the myapp/ folder on the command lime.
+The main experiment script is in the scripts/ folder, called "Experiment.js"

+# Data Analysis

+See the readme in the Analysis folder for more details.

+# File Descriptions

 In Analysis/:
 - Files needed to analyze data.
-See readme in folder for more info

 In Images/:
 - Two folders with the two variants of clip art. images/ holds the script used to generate triads.